South African Table Grape Industry (SATI) Bursary South Africa 2024

 - and other fields

-MORE ABOUT THE SATI BURSARY PROGRAMME – EXPENSES COVERED, RENEWAL, SERVICE CONTRACT & SELECTION
+MORE ABOUT THE SATI BURSARY PROGRAMME – EXPENSES COVERED, RENEWAL & SELECTION

-The bursary will provide partial or full coverage for the following expenses: tuition fees, study materials, accommodation, food and living expenses (capped at R2400 per month), as well as any other expenses which students can motivate.
+The bursary will provide partial or full cover for the following expenses: tuition fees, study materials, accommodation, food and living expenses, as well as any other expenses which students can motivate.
 Bursary funding will be dependent on the available budget and SATI CEO approval.

 Bursaries are awarded for 1 year at a time and students must reapply for funding each year, which will be granted based on satisfactory academic performance.

-Shortlisted candidates will be contacted by no later than 31 January 2023 – if you do not receive any feedback by this date, please regard your application as unsuccessful.
+Shortlisted candidates will be contacted by mid-January 2024 – if you do not receive any feedback by this date, please regard your application as unsuccessful.

 ELIGIBILITY REQUIREMENTS FOR THE SATI BURSARY